Module 6, Part 1: Simple Classes and Objects#

 When called, the method creates and returns a new

-The handout includes some Java files called Test01.java
+The handout includes some Java files called Test01.java, Test02.java, etc.:

 you must not modify them.